Family-Centered Care Award

 - At least one member of the applying team must be a current member of SCCM.

-Awarded teams and teams with honorable mentions must wait at least three years after receiving the award to reapply.
-They can only reapply if their application demonstrates new initiatives, not continuations of previous applications.
+- Awardee teams and teams receiving honorable mention must wait at least three years after receiving the award to reapply.
+They can reapply only if their application demonstrates new initiatives, not continuations of previous applications.
 This three-year wait period allows for implementation and evaluation of the new initiatives.